 Past President: Kathryn T. Lindsey

-Kathryn T. Lindsey, PhD, is currently an active duty Commander in the Navy and has been on active duty for 25 years.
-She received her Navy commission from Iowa State University in 1988 as a scholarship midshipman in the Naval Reserve Officers’ Training Corps.
-She served 12 years as a line officer in the Navy before transferring to the Medical Service Corps.
-She earned a master’s degree in management at the Naval Postgraduate School in Monterey, Calif., followed by both a master’s and a doctoral degree in clinical psychology at the Uniformed Services University of the Health Sciences in Bethesda, Md.
+Kathryn T. Lindsey, PhD, is a retired Navy commander who served on active duty for 26 years.
+She received her Navy commission from Iowa State University in 1988 as a scholarship midshipman in the Naval Reserve Officers' Training Corps.
+She served as a line officer in the Navy for 12 years before transferring to the Medical Service Corps.
+She earned a master's degree in management at the Naval Postgraduate School in Monterey, California, followed by both a master's and a doctoral degree in clinical psychology at the Uniformed Services University of the Health Sciences in Bethesda, Maryland.

-Her Navy assignments include: Assistant Administrative Officer, Naval Air Station Kingsville, Texas; Protocol Officer, Commander, Fleet Air Mediterranean/ Commander, Maritime Air Forces Mediterranean/Commander, Task Force 67, Naples, Italy; Administrative Department Head, Commander, U.S. Naval Activities, United Kingdom, London; student, Manpower Systems Analyses, Naval Postgraduate School, Monterey, Calif.; Enlisted End Strength Planner (N13), Bureau of Naval Personnel, Washington, D.C.; student, medical and clinical psychology, Uniformed Services University of the Health Sciences, Bethesda, Md.; psychology intern, National Naval Medical Center (NNMC), Bethesda, Md.; Substance Abuse Rehabilitation Program (SARP) Director, U.S. Naval Hospital Naples, Italy; Behavioral Health Department Head, NNMC, Bethesda, Md.; Assistant Professor of Psychology, Department of Leadership, Ethics, and Law, U.S. Naval Academy (USNA), Annapolis, Md.; and Director, Midshipmen Development Center, USNA, Annapolis, Md.
-She is currently the Mental Health Department Head at the Naval Health Clinic, Annapolis, Md.
+Her Navy assignments included assistant administrative officer, Naval Air Station Kingsville, Texas; protocol officer, commander, fleet air Mediterranean/commander, Maritime Air Forces Mediterranean/commander, Task Force 67, Naples, Italy; administrative department head, commander, U.S. Naval activities, United Kingdom, London; student, Manpower Systems Analyses, Naval Postgraduate School, Monterey, California; enlisted end strength planner, Bureau of Naval Personnel, Washington, D.C.; student, medical and clinical psychology, Uniformed Services University of the Health Sciences, Bethesda, Maryland; psychology intern, National Naval Medical Center, Bethesda, Maryland; Substance Abuse Rehabilitation Program director, U.S. Naval Hospital Naples, Italy; Behavioral Health Department head, NNMC, Bethesda, Maryland; Assistant Professor of Psychology, Department of Leadership, Ethics, and Law, U.S. Naval Academy, Annapolis, Maryland; director, Midshipmen Development Center, USNA, Annapolis, Maryland; and Mental Health Department Head, Naval Health Clinic, Annapolis, Maryland.

-CDR Lindsey has been active in p.
-19 since 2000 and has served in the following positions: graduate student committee chair; membership chair; Newsletter, Public Relations, and Outreach Committee Member; pision secretary; pision treasurer; co-chair, Financial Planning Committee; and president-elect.
-She also is a member of the American Psychological Association and the p.
+Lindsey has been active in Div.
+19 since 2000 and has served in the following positions: graduate student committee chair; membership chair; newsletter, public relations, and Outreach Committee member; division secretary; division treasurer; co-chair, Financial Planning Committee; president-elect and president.
+She currently serves as the past president.
+She also is a member of the American Psychological Association and Div.
 12 (Society of Clinical Psychology).